shuaimu/ds19spring/labs/lab1.md

 similar to the one described in the original [MapReduce paper](http://research.google.com/archive/mapreduce-osdi04.pdf).

-### Collaboration Policy

-You must write all the code you hand in for 6.824, except for code that we give you as part of the assignment.
-You are not allowed to look at anyone else's solution, and you are not allowed to look at solutions from previous years.
-You may discuss the assignments with other students, but you may not look at or copy each others' code.
-The reason for this rule is that we believe you will learn the most by designing and implementing your lab solution code yourself.

 ### Software

 You'll implement this lab (and all the labs) in [Go](http://www.golang.org/).